Manuel Francisco Pavón Aycinena

-Manuel Francisco Pavón Aycinena (30 January 1798 – 19 April 1855) was a conservative Guatemalan politician during the regime of General Rafael Carrera.
+Manuel Francisco Pavón Aycinena (January 30, 1798 – April 19, 1855) was a conservative Guatemalan politician during the regime of General Rafael Carrera.
 He was influential in the founding of the government's executive branch and held several Cabinet offices during his career.

 Biography

 Pavón Aycinena attended the Pontifical University of San Carlos Borromeo and participated in the war against Francisco Morazán under the command of the Governor of Guatemala, Mariano de Aycinena y Piñol as Lieutenant Colonel in the army.
 After his defeat, Aycinena was banished by Morazan.
 In his exile, Aycinena lived in Panama and the United States.
 He returned to Guatemala in 1837 when Rafael Carrera came to power.

 Role in Rafael Carrera's government

 Carrera Theater

-On August 6, 1832, Guatemalan Governor Mariano Galvez issued a decree to build a theater in the middle of Plaza Vieja.
-However, this theater was not built during Galvez's reign due to continuous political unrest.
+On August 6, 1832, Guatemalan Governor Mariano Gálvez issued a decree to build a theater in the middle of Plaza Vieja.
+However, due to ongoing political turmoil, this theater was not constructed during Galvez's rule.

 In 1852, Juan Matheu and Pavón Aycinena presented Rafael Carrera with a plan to build the Carrera Theater.